ECS189E/Memelify/README.md

 ### Proposal:

-**Our Memelify app is designed to bring the hottest trendiest memes to UC Davis students using an easy to use interface that allows users to connect to the “UC Davis Memes for Egghead Teens” Facebook group and even create new memes and potentially upload them.
-This app will utilize many different views to guide the user to the best memes UC davis has to offer and with a quick tap as soon as the app is opened the meme magic will begin!**
+**Our Memelify app is designed to bring the hottest trendiest memes to UC Davis students using an easy to use interface that allows users to connect to the UC Davis subreddit without needing to have a Reddit account.
+User will not have to worry about other general posts either because Memelify selects only the Meme posts from that subreddit.
+This app will utilize many different views to guide the user to the best memes UC Davis has to offer and with a quick tap as soon as the app is opened the meme magic will begin!**

 ### Features:
-- Share feature
+- Share memes and Memelify with friends.
-- Notifications
+- Get notified about the hottest memes and the "Meme of the day"
+- Don't like white and bright apps?
+Switch to our amazing Dark Mode!
+- Save your favorite memes to your phone.
+- Choose between a list of trending or the latest memes.

 # Milestone 1 - Design:

 ### 3rd party libraries:
-- Graph QL or Reddit API
+- Reddit API
 - Alamofire
-- Possibly Apple's App Analytics
+- Survey Monkey SDK

 ### Server Support for the app:
-We are going to use Heroku for our Platform as a Service and Alamofire for out networking library.
-The API will be hosted on Heroku and it will make API calls to either Facebook or Reddit API.
-We will use Alamofire will make requests, wait for response, and parse JSON.
+We are going to use Heroku to host our own API and Alamofire for out networking library to make HTTP requests, wait for response and parse JSON.
+The API will be hosted on Heroku and it will make API calls to the Reddit API.

 ### Listing of all of the models (data structures):
 For our app we will need possibly two data structures for all of the information we need to store.